wangfeishsh/baocy/apache-kafka.md

 Topic:my-replicated-topic PartitionCount:1 ReplicationFactor:3 Configs:

 Topic: my-replicated-topic Partition: 0 Leader: 1 Replicas: 1,2,0 Isr: 1,2,0

 Here is an explanation of output.
 The first line gives a summary of all the partitions, each additional line gives information about one partition.
 Since we have only one partition for this topic there is only one line.

+* "leader" is the node responsible for all reads and writes for the given partition.
+Each node will be the leader for a randomly selected portion of the partitions.
+* "replicas" is the list of nodes that replicate the log for this partition regardless of whether they are the leader or even if they are currently alive.
+* "isr" is the set of "in-sync" replicas.
+This is the subset of the replicas list that is currently alive and caught-up to the leader.